ciscoheat/sveltekit-superforms/README.md

 </style>
 ```

 And with that, we have a fully working form, no JavaScript needed, with convenient handling of data and validation on both client and server!
+Check the [API reference](https://github.com/ciscoheat/sveltekit-superforms/wiki/API-reference#superform-return-type) for a full list of properties returned from `superForm`.

 # But wait, there's more